commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer shipment:get_rates ID`

-Send this attribute if you want get the shipping rates from the associated carrier accounts..
+Send this attribute if you want get the shipping rates from the associated carrier accounts.

 ```
 USAGE